+256779159872 / +256777222627

 What to wear on a Safari in East AfricaWIDE BRIMMED SAFARI HAT

-A Safari hat comes in handy for blocking out the Tropical Sun, especially if you are going on a Walking Safari or a Horseback Riding Safari – Lake Mburo.
-You will always find it useful on gorilla, chimpanzee treks, forest walks, boating on… Lake Kivu, Lake Victoria, Lake Bunyonyi or Lake Mutanda.
+You will always find it useful on gorilla and chimpanzee treks, forest walks, and boating on Lake Kivu, Lake Victoria, Lake Bunyonyi or Lake Mutanda.
 A wide-brimmed safari hat will also be most useful while on a fishing Safari in Uganda in Murchison Falls along the Nile.

 What to wear on a Safari in East AfricaCOMFORTABLE CLOTHING